SheetJS/sheetjs/README.md

 # xlsx

-Currently a parser for XLSX/XLSM/XLSB files.
+Parser and writer for XLSX/XLSM/XLSB files.
 Cleanroom implementation from the ISO 29500  Office Open XML specifications, [MS-XLSB], and related documents.

 ## Installation